-The department chair/department head is responsible for requesting external review letters for the promotion and tenure candidates according to the procedures outlined in the college/department bylaws for identifying external reviewers.
-Letters to reviewers should include a brief description of the candidate's department and its mission.
+Letters to potential reviewers should include a brief description of the candidate's department and its mission.
 Letters should also specify a date for return of the evaluation.
 Candidates will not be shown or have access to external letters as part of the promotion and tenure process.
 The letters to reviewers must include relevant criteria for promotion and/or tenure (see Criteria by Rank section).
 The candidate's electronic folder should typically contain four to six letters, but no less than three and no more than nine external review letters.
 ALL external review letters received in response to a department's request must be included in the candidate's electronic folder.
-External reviewers should have achieved: national recognition in their field and be a tenured Associate or Full Professor to be eligible to provide a recommendation letter for promotion and/or tenure at the Associate Professor level; or national or international recognition in their field and be a Full Professor if providing a letter of recommendation for an Associate Professor seeking promotion to Full Professor.
-External reviewers must be scholars who are not current or former thesis/dissertation advisors, co-authors, former students, relatives, former collaborators, mentors, or close personal friends of the candidate.
-External reviewers must have demonstrated expertise or knowledge in the area of the candidate's scholarship.
 For the purpose of review, the candidate's electronic folder must contain one sample copy of the request letters to reviewers, a one-paragraph description of the qualifications of each external reviewer (also include name, title, rank, position, and institutional affiliation), disclosure of any prior relationship between the candidate and the reviewer that could be perceived to impact the "arms-length" nature of the review, and a description of the process used for the selection of the external reviewers including a list of the nominators of outside reviewers.
 Candidates will not be shown or have access to this information.